Free IP Sniffer with PRTG

 What sniffing IPs looks like in PRTG

-Diagnose network issues by continuously monitoring and analyzing IP data traffic.
-Show packet header analysis in real time and visualize data in graphic maps & dashboards to identify problems more easily.
-Gain the visibility you need to troubleshoot problems in your IT infrastructure.
+Diagnose network issues by continuously tracking and analyzing IP data traffic.
+Show packet header analysis and other key metrics in real time.
+Visualize monitoring data in clear graphs and dashboards to identify problems more easily.
+Gain the overview you need to troubleshoot problems in your IT infrastructure.

-Easily find the source of the problem with our PRTG IP sniffer solution
+Find the root cause of the problem with our PRTG IP sniffer solution

 PRTG is compatible with all major vendors, products, and systems